Ilmarinen

 Unemployment benefits for the self-employed

 There is one unemployment fund for self-employed persons in Finland: Yrittäjäkassa.
 You can join Yrittäjäkassa if your YEL income is at least equal to the so-called unemployment security lower limit.
-In 2024, that limit is EUR 14,803 (EUR 14,088 in 2023).
-It is advisable to set YEL income above the unemployment security lower limit so that YEL income does not fall below the lower limit of unemployment protection in the index incremens for future years.
+In 2026, that limit is EUR 15,481 (EUR 15,128 in 2025).
+It is advisable to set YEL income above the unemployment security lower limit so that YEL income does not fall below the lower limit of unemployment protection in the index Increments for future years.

 If you become unemployed, your YEL income determines the size of the earnings-related allowance you receive from the fund.

-If you are not a member of Yrittäjäkassa, you can apply for the basic unemployment allowance from Kela.
-You can receive it when
+If you are not a member of the Entrepreneurs’ Unemployment Fund, you can apply for the general social security benefit from Kela starting on 1 May 2026.

 What should I do with my YEL insurance if I become unemployed?

 When your work as an entrepreneur ends or remains below the YEL lower limit, terminate your YEL insurance.
-The lower limit changes annually (EUR 8,261.71 in 2022).
+The lower limit changes annually.
 Report the termination of your insurance in Ilmarinen’s online service.
 Log in to the service using your personal online banking credentials.